Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 Operation according to our guidelines: https://azure.github.io/azure-sdk/typescript_design.html#ts-lro

-The received poller will allow you to get the deleted secret by calling to `poller.getDeletedSecret()`.
+The received poller will allow you to get the deleted secret by calling to `poller.getResult()`.
 You can also wait until the deletion finishes, either by running individual service calls until the secret is deleted, or by waiting until the process is done: